Mad About Mambo: Plot

 A boy obsessed with football finds his life changing dramatically once he adds a little Mambo.
-Danny (Ash) plays on the football team at the all-boys Catholic school he attends in Belfast.
+Danny plays on the football team at the all-boys Catholic school he attends in Belfast.
 Danny's three best friends, who also play on the team, all have different ambitions.
-Mickey (Maclean Stewart) wants to be a fashion designer to become rich and date supermodels.
-Gary (Russell Smith) wants to become a magician to get rich and meet beautiful women (and presumably see them in half).
-And Spike (Joe Rea) likes to beat people up, so he wants to become a mercenary and do it for a living.
+Mickey wants to be a fashion designer to become rich and date supermodels.
+Gary wants to become a magician to get rich and meet beautiful women (and presumably see them in half).
+And Spike likes to beat people up, so he wants to become a mercenary and do it for a living.
 But Danny dreams of making football his life.

 The players Danny most admires are South Americans, such as Pele and Carlos Riga, who he feels have a special rhythm and flexibility.
 Wanting to add some of these qualities to his own game, Danny has an idea: he'll take Mambo lessons, hoping that dancing like a South American will help him play like a South American.
-To the surprise of himself and his friends, Danny turns out to be a pretty good Latin dancer and finds himself smitten with a student in his dance class, Lucy (Russell).
+To the surprise of himself and his friends, Danny turns out to be a pretty good Latin dancer and finds himself smitten with a student in his dance class, Lucy.
 However, Lucy has a boyfriend, a fierce competitor on one of Danny's rival teams.
 The film also stars Brian Flanagan who plays an inspiring cameo role along with members of Celbridge Town Football Club.